 To this day, Imagineering is a process many successful business organizations have adopted to envision “what could be.”
 Take Disney for example.
 Disney created a team called the “Imagineers,” responsible for the creation and development of Disney theme parks, resorts and cruises worldwide.
 Imagineering is a core concept used in their daily work, even today!
 The Disney Imagineers’ mantra is: “If it can be dreamt, it can be built.”
 As Walt Disney himself famously said, “It’s kind of fun to do the impossible.”

-How can you begin to encourage this kind of out-of-the-box thinking?
+How can you begin to encourage this kind of out-of-the-box thinking as you plan for 2020?
 First, start by applying the following Disney Imagineering principles* to foster the use of creative thought in your sales team or business unit: (*Adapted from Alex Wright’s The Imagineering Field Guide to Disneyland.)

 - Blue Sky: This describes the early stages of an idea-generation process when anything is possible.
 No reining in the creative process!
 At this point, the sky’s the limit!
 Think of it this way: What would things look like if everything were PERFECT?
 No limits.
 Anything goes…